College of Education Applauds Exceptional Faculty for Promotion and Tenure Achievements

 Photo of Grace Kim

-Grace Kim has been promoted to associate professor with tenure.
+Grace MyHyun Kim has been promoted to associate professor with tenure.
 Dr. Kim’s research focuses on adolescent literacy, new media and multicultural education within a global context, with particular interests in the intersections of language, identity and power.

 Photo of Sheri Mycue